antosubash/blog/src/_posts/docker/part-1-setup-docker-with-ubuntu-server-in-hetzner.md

 CNAME * yourdomain.com
 ```

+For example this is how my sample entry looks like

+Record      Host        Value
+A           youtube1    95.217.191.119
+CNAME       *           youtube1.antosubash.com

 This might take some time to reflect so wait for a while to verify it.

 ## Verify DNS entry